MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 #### Free actions

-Preview scenarios do not consume credits, except when using the o1 reasoning model in Prompts, which is currently in paid preview.
+Preview scenarios don't consume credits, except when using the o1 reasoning model in prompts, which is currently in a paid preview.

 Performing tests on custom models in AI Builder pages is free.